Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

 We note that $\langle UV\rangle^n$ is corresponding to the $n^{\textrm{th}}$ order of phonon occupation number $\langle n_{\bs{q}\sigma}\rangle$.
 The phonon dynamical structure factor can thus be expanded as:

 The elastic zero-phonon and inelastic single-phonon terms can respectively be derived as:

 where $\bs{G}$ is the reciprocal lattice vector and $\bs{q}$ is the reduced wave vector in the first Brillouin zone.
 Using Eq.~\eqref{DSF}, $S(\bs{Q},\omega)$ can be calculated from first-principles calculations to compare directly with various experimental probes described below.
-Therefore, it is possible to extract not only the eigenvalues of the dynamical matrix, which correspond to the phonon frequencies, but also the eigenvectors, which are directly related to the intensity of the scattering function $S(\bs{Q},\omega)$.
+By measuring $S(\mathbf{Q},\omega)$, one can extract not only the eigenvalues of the dynamical matrix, which correspond to the phonon frequencies, but also the eigenvectors, which are directly related to the scattering intensity.